sbaresearch/vowifi-epdg-scanning/README.md

 jupyter notebook client_side_evaluation.ipynb
 ```

+#### Extracting Client Configurations from Firmware ROMs
+Since this requires downloading complete firmware ROMs (having often more than 10GB) from external sources and since unpacking the relevant configurations from the ROM is an overall time-consuming extraction approach, we took a shorter path for the artifact evaluation and just provide the configuration files that were used within our publication in the dumps.zip file.

+To make it easier for other researchers to repeat the full configuration extraction at a later point in time (e.g., with more recent or different firmware ROMs) we reference the used approach [here](#extracting-configurations-for-other-devices).

 ## Server Side ePDG Probing (Active/Dynamic Analysis)

 This README section contains the instructions for the server-side ePDG probing (Section 6).